prompt-toolkit/python-prompt-toolkit/docs/pages/tutorials/repl.rst

 Let's start accepting input using the :func:`~prompt_toolkit.shortcuts.prompt()` function.
 This will ask the user for input, and echo back whatever the user typed.
-We wrap it in a ``main()`` function as a good practise.
+We wrap it in a ``main()`` function as a good practice.

 .. code:: python